The Story is the Story: On Management #40

 That it’s ok to work full time and not be able to support yourself.
-Ok to be paid less than the guy next to you for doing the same job.
+Ok to be paid less than the guy next to you.

 That very particular great men (even men’s men) have been people management innovators, rather than observers and adapters of common practices that are the accretion of generations of knowledge and practice, for better and for worse.

-Like God — or A God — or the market — we only see outcomes.
+Like the actions of God — or A God — or the market — we only see outcomes.

 Is #MeToo a battle between author and narrator?

 Optimistic Me: Maybe #MeToo is a triumph.
 Finally, here are the stories of some who have been silenced.

 If you’re here, I’m guessing you’re a reader